Rider Broncs: Baseball

-The baseball team has won four MAAC championships (2008, 2010, 2021, 2023), three NEC titles (1994, 1995, 1996), and six ECC titles (1984-1987, 1989, 1992) and participated in 15 NCAA Regional Tournaments and one College World Series (1967).
+The baseball team has won four Metro Conference championships (2008, 2010, 2021, 2023), three NEC titles (1994, 1995, 1996), and six ECC titles (1984-1987, 1989, 1992) and participated in 15 NCAA Regional Tournaments and one College World Series (1967).
 The baseball team plays its home games at Sonny Pittaro Field on campus.
 Rider has seen nine of its players play in MLB, with the most recent being Nick Margevicius with the Seattle Mariners in 2021.

 Men's basketball

 The Broncs have made three NCAA Tournament appearances in 1984, 1993, and 1994.
 In total, Rider has appeared in postseason competition 10 times across its history as a Division I team, with the most recent being an appearance in the 2018 NIT.
 Two players have been drafted and played in the NBA: Herb Krautblatt in 1948 as a sixth round pick of the Baltimore Bullets and Jason Thompson as the 12th overall selection of the 2008 NBA Draft by the Sacramento Kings.
 Thompson played seven seasons in Sacramento before spending an eighth with the Golden State Warriors and Toronto Raptors.
 As of the 2023-24 season, 11 former Broncs currently play professionally between Europe, Japan, and the G-League.